snkas/basic-sim/doc/getting_started.md

 # Getting started

-The "basic simulation" is just a wrapper which makes life easier.
+The `BasicSimulation` class is just a wrapper which makes managing the simulation easier.
 Essentially, it is a super complicated way to write 4 lines of C++ code:

 ```
 ns3::RngSeedManager::SetSeed(simulation_seed);